MyBeets/MyBeets.github.io/README.md

-# Library
-I am making a webbed site
+# This is actually probably a bad way of doing things